-MiniScale requires FreeHand 10 or higher, or Illustrator 10 or higher running on a PC or Apple® Macintosh® platform.
+MiniScale requires Illustrator CS3 or higher running on a PC or Apple[®] Macintosh[®] platform.
 Other EPS-compatible software can also be used by importing the EPS files.
 Ordnance Survey does not specify hardware requirements as it is dependent on the software and applications within which the data will be used.
 Customers should contact their system or software supplier for advice.